nberrong/BluegrassYouthBallet/README.md

 4. A "config.js" file is necessary to run the project and must be placed in the scripts folder.
 File will be provided via Slack DM upon request.

-5. Open the project directory in VsCode:
+5. Open the project directory in VS Code:

 ```bash
 code .